A lovely little improv community.

 More than an art form, improvisation is a way of enjoying and experimenting with playful, creative, authentic human connection.
 At least it is the way we do it.

-The rehearsal room for improvisation offers a place to hang out, play and learn without needing to be perfect.
-Our style of improvisation is joyful & mindful.
 It’s not about schlocky-gags, clever-cleverness, witty lines, or showing off or being funny.
 It’s about showing up as an actual human being here & now with other people who are doing the same.

 That makes it compelling, funny, surprising all at once, and without even trying.